Uninsured/Underinsured Motorist Coverage: Essential Protection Explained

 • UIM pays out only after at-fault driver's limits are exhausted

 Understanding how UM/UIM fits into your broader policy is key.
-Review your no-fault insurance state rules if you live in a PIP state, as these systems interact with UM/UIM coverage in unique ways.
+Check your no-fault state rules if you live in a PIP state, as these systems interact with UM/UIM coverage in unique ways.
+You can also use our car insurance coverage recommendations guide to build a well-rounded policy that truly protects you.

 Frequently Asked Questions